About Ben Sondgeroth

 Ben Sondgeroth's Biography

 Ben began his career as a social studies teacher in Morrison, IL.
 He initiated and led the district’s iPad pilot program and redesigned his own curriculum to include digital resources and focus on Project-Based Learning.
 After four years of teaching, Ben assumed the role of Director of Technology for the Morrison School District.
 In this capacity, he led the district’s technology committee through the process of implementing a 1:1 environment of iPads and Chromebooks in grades K-12.
-Throughout the initiative he provided meaningful and authentic professional development for teachers of all grade levels with a focus on new and engaging ways to use technology in their classrooms.
+Throughout the initiative, he provided meaningful and authentic professional development for teachers of all grade levels with a focus on new and engaging ways to use technology in their classrooms.
+Currently Ben works as the Regional Education Technology Coordinator for the Learning Technology Center of Illinois.
+In this role, Ben supports districts in the Northwestern part of Illinois in all things educational technology.

 As an instructor and presenter, Ben possesses vast experience at all grade levels and strives to provide authentic, creative, and engaging ways of implementing technology in the classroom.
 As a Google for Education Certified Trainer, he enjoys helping teachers develop creative ways to maximize Google tools in their curriculum.
 He has presented at regional and national conferences such as ISTE, FETC, RSAC (Raising Student Achievement Conference, 2013 featured speaker), Indiana ICE, ICE Illinois, Illinois Learning Technology Center Area 2 Summit, NFI (Networking for Information), and the EdTechTeacher Innovation Summits.